Wiryenkfea-Eric/Wiryenkfea-Eric/README.md

 ## Professional Journey
 I started my career in agriculture but transitioned into technology, driven by a passion for solving problems through innovation.
 Along the way, I faced setbacks, including a failed attempt at building a startup, but those experiences shaped my resilience and clarity of purpose.
-I’ve had the opportunity to work with **Alluvium**, an Atlassian and AWS Partner, designing and deploying a fully functional AWS EKS cluster within 3 weeks, implementing PostgreSQL logical replication with pglogical to ensure scalable, highly available and consistent applications, improving database reliability.
-Today, I’ve grown into a Cloud & DevOps Engineer with expertise in **AWS, Azure, CI/CD, Docker, Kubernetes, Terraform, Ansible, and Linux**.
-Beyond engineering, I also serve as a **Cloud Trainer** and the **CIO of Solavise Technologies Institute** an AWS Technical partner, where I guide people getting into tech aligning with industry standards.
+I’ve had the opportunity to work with Alluvium, an Atlassian and AWS Partner, designing and deploying a fully functional AWS EKS cluster within 3 weeks, implementing PostgreSQL logical replication with pglogical to ensure scalable, highly available and consistent applications, improving database reliability.
+Today, I’ve grown into a Cloud & DevOps Engineer with expertise in AWS, Azure, CI/CD, Docker, Kubernetes, Terraform, Ansible, and Linux**.
+Beyond engineering, I also serve as a Cloud Trainer and the CIO of Solavise Technologies Institute an AWS Technical partner, where I guide people getting into tech aligning with industry standards.

 ## Recent Projects**
-- Deployed **Bitbucket Data Center** with Bitbucket Pipelines for enterprise collaboration.
+- Deployed Bitbucket Data Center with Bitbucket Pipelines for enterprise collaboration.
-- Automated **Jira Software Data Center** deployment on AWS using Docker & Ansible (with Bastion access).
+- Automated Jira Software Data Center deployment on AWS using Docker & Ansible (with Bastion access).
-- Led healthcare automation with **Ansible Tower**, AWS governance, and **Parameter Store**.
+- Led a healthcare application deployment with Ansible Tower, AWS governance, and Parameter Store.
-- Streamlined CI/CD using **CodePipeline, CodeBuild, and CodeDeploy**.
+- Streamlined CI/CD using CodePipeline, CodeBuild, and CodeDeploy.

 ## 🛠️ Current Most Used Tools